 Yes.
 Foundation Focus is a quarterly publication that we distribute at no charge, although we do appreciate donations to help cover our expenses.
 We can send the newsletter by mail or e-mail.
 To subscribe, contact the national office.

 MGFA newsletters from the past several years can be found on our Web site.
 Click here

-You should contact your area chapter to find out if there is a support group in your area.
-If there is not a chapter in your area you may wish to contact the North American Chapter here.
+You should contact the MGFA home office to find out if there is a support group in your area.
 To view a complete list of support groups click here.

 You can donate online.
 You can also mail donations to:

 If you’d like to donate in memory or in honor of an individual, we generally send an acknowledgement to your designee (with the dollar amount omitted), as well as a thank you note to the person who made the donation.
 Please include the person’s name and address that you’re honoring and we’ll promptly send the acknowledgement.

 Information about Social Security Disability is available online at www.ssa.gov/disability or you can call 800-772-1213.

 Our primary purpose is to provide information and promote awareness about myasthenia gravis, and unfortunately we do not have funds to assist with patient medical needs.
 You may want to contact your local United Way First Call For Help or another information and referral line in your area to determine whether there are any organizations in your area that offer low-cost medical services or other assistance.
 You may also wish to see our compiled list of patient assistance resources.

 MGFA does not award scholarships.
 The Foundation offers research fellowships that are awarded annually.
 The Post-Doctoral Fellowship is a post-doctoral research fellowship.